 If you have worked for companies with 20 or more employees, you are most likely familiar with the term “COBRA.”
 COBRA is an acronym for Consolidated Omnibus Budget Reconciliation Act, a federal law which stipulates that employers with 20 or more employees must offer the option of continuing coverage with the company’s group health insurance plan for a specific amount of time (usually 18 months) after the employment relationship ends for the former employee and their spouses or dependent children.
 The catch is that the worker must pay the full premium cost for the continued coverage.

 Most employers are not required by federal law to pay severance; however, your employer may be legally required to pay you severance if they promised to do so in either a written contract or an employee handbook/manual, or if they have a history of paying severance to other employees in the same position.
-Another thing to consider if faced with being laid off or let go is that severance pay isn’t always limited to just money; it can include other benefits, such as insurance or unemployment compensation.
+Another thing to consider, if faced with being laid off or let go, is severance pay is not always limited to money; it can include other benefits, such as insurance or unemployment compensation.